 Labor Day weekend, exactly three years ago, I remember feeling a little empty inside.
 There was no real reason for it.
 I was happy.
-I just received a great job offer, one of my friends moved, it was a great time.
-Ag the time we were having a great girl’s weekend and a bunch of us got together for a classic Atlantic City beach concert.
+I just received a great job offer and one of my friends moved in with me.
+We were having a girl’s weekend and a bunch of us got together for a classic Atlantic City beach concert.
 Even though I was having a blast and had everything to be happy about, something was missing.
 That Saturday night I went to sleep by saying a prayer.

 When I woke up, all I could think about was the dream I had.
 I couldn’t help to get this name out of my head.
 I didn’t know anyone by the name, but it was so vivid.
 All morning long I was trying to remember all of the dream.
 Who was this?

 This set the tone for the day and I was on a mission to find out.
 I told my roommate I had to run some errands.
 Honestly, I knew exactly where I needed to go.
 One problem though, it was Sunday on Labor Day weekend.
 There was no way this place was going to be open.
 However, this force of energy was bringing me there.
 I remember thinking to myself, it’s a process of elimination.